 Take a toothbrush, for example.
 For years, society has become accustomed to buying plastic toothbrushes—which have to be replaced at least every three months.
 About a billion people use toothbrushes—let that sink in.

 Fortunatly, we have the option of swapping plastic for bamboo and other eco-friendly material.
-In fact, there are a handful of green companies like Koolerthings, that produce toothbrushes and other everyday products out of material like bamboo, and that’s a good thing—bamboo is durable, sustainable and biodegradable.
+In fact, there are a handful of green companies that produce toothbrushes and other everyday products out of material like bamboo, and that’s a good thing—bamboo is durable, sustainable and biodegradable.
+And the best part is that items such as these are not that expensive—they’re actually very affordable.

-Make these kind of swaps all throughout your home, and you’ll make a significant impact on the environment in a positive way.
+When you make swaps all throughout your home, you’ll make a significant impact on the environment in a positive way.

 We have only one earth, and it’s populated with a plethora of living entities that rely on it.
 If we neglect it, ecosystems will continue to disintegrate, more species will become endangered, and our quality of life will dwindle.
 Become a good steward and help preserve our home—our children deserve it.